 The former Liverpool Road Station is now part of the Museum of Science and Industry and is Grade I listed.

 3. The Medieval Quarter

 The earliest known incarnation of Manchester was built by the Romans in the first century AD, then called Mamucium.
 However, it was William the Conqueror’s gift of the land to a favoured knight in the 11th century that triggered the growth of a more significant settlement.
 Few remaining buildings, including Manchester Cathedral (Grade 1 listed) and Chetham’s Library, evidence medieval beginnings.
-A cathedral since 1847, on 8th October 1878 Manchester Cathedral played host to the first public speech by the Committee for the Abolition of Slave Trade.
+On 8th October 1787, the collegiate church (now Manchester Cathedral) played host to the first public speech by the Committee for the Abolition of Slave Trade.

 4. The first free public library in the world

 Founded in 1653, Chetham’s Library has been in continuous use as a free public library for over 350 years.
 It houses over 100,000 books, many of them rare and printed before 1850, in a medieval building first built to accommodate a college of priests.
 The Grade I listed building is one of many places in Manchester associated with political movements.
 Karl Marx & Friedrich Engels researched at the library in the Summer of 1845, influencing their later work on The Communist Manifesto.

 In 1903, Emmeline Pankhurst founded the Women’s Social and Political Union.
 The Pankhurst family on Nelson street hosted the first meeting of the group, with the aim to recruit working class women into the struggle for the vote.
 It is now listed Grade II* and is used as a museum and women’s centre.